Vocational Trade Schools in Texas

 The career and salary outlook for trade school graduates varies by location, industry, and experience, but trade school careers pay an average of around $55,000 per year, according to the Bureau of Labor Statistics (BLS).
 Careers in personal services pay under $33,000 per year, on average, while management occupations pay more than $96,000 annually.

 Many trade school careers also offer strong job growth projections.
-For example, the BLS projects jobs for dental hygienists, HVAC technicians, and paralegals to grow much faster than the national average between 2018 and 2028.
+For example, the BLS projects jobs for dental hygienists and HVAC technicians to grow much faster than the national average between 2023 and 2033.

 What Kinds of Trade School Programs Are Available?